jbonn2002/jbonn2002/README.md

 <br />

-I'm a passionate self-taught Full-Stack developer from Huntington Beach, California
+I am a passionate self-taught Full-Stack developer from Huntington Beach, California

 **About me**